-However, it’s still not so clear-cut when it comes to driving-age kids living with their parents.
-The key difference between a kid driving their parents’ car and the neighbor example given above is that the kid will be living with his/her parents.
+It’s not so clear-cut, however, when it comes to driving-age kids living with their parents.
+The key difference between a kid driving their parents’ car and the neighbor example given above is that the kid will be living with his or her parents.
 They share the same residency, while the neighbors clearly don’t live together.
 Jim borrowing Sharon’s car was a one-off event, rather than a regular possibility.

 An example of why this situation can be a problem is when two people are living together, a boyfriend and girlfriend.
 Let’s say the girlfriend owns the house and has her own auto policy, with her car.
 Her boyfriend moves in with her, but he has had a few speeding tickets and a DUI in the last 2 years.

-The same principal applies to kids driving cars on their parents’ policy but not being listed as a driver.
+The same principle applies to kids driving cars on their parents’ policy but not being listed as a driver.

-Dangers Of Not Being Listed On Parents’ Policy
+Dangers of Not Being Listed on Your Parents’ Policy

-Outcome 2: A more likely outcome is that the insurance company will pay the claim and then nonrenew the policy.
+A more likely outcome is that the insurance company will pay the claim and then non-renew the policy.
 This means that they will continue to insure the family, but only until the end of the policy period.
 So whenever the policy expires, the company won’t offer a renewal policy, and the family will need to acquire auto insurance with another company.

-The reason that they are doing this is because the insurance company doesn’t want to insure a family that doesn’t provide accurate information.
-And now the family is considered to be a higher-risk, since they have a teenage driver who got in an accident.
+The reason that they are doing this is that the insurance company doesn’t want to insure a family that doesn’t provide accurate information.
+And now the family is considered to be a higher risk to insurers since they have a teenage driver who got in an accident.

 Basically, the company is taking this opportunity to get off the risk, and they have a right to do that because the family provided inaccurate information about the policy.

-Outcome 3: The company could deny the claim.
-Earlier in the article, we saw that anyone who legally drives a covered vehicle is covered under the insurance policy.
-However, insurance policies have more than 1 page of content and legal requirements.
+The company could deny the claim.
+Earlier in the article, we stated that anyone who legally drives a covered vehicle is covered under the insurance policy.
+However, insurance policies have more than one page of content and legal requirements.

 So, the company could try to deny the claim, knowing that they have some legal rights to do so.
 If the customer decides to fight this denial in court, the company might lose and have to pay the claim.
 However, this is a lengthy and costly process with no guaranteed outcome.

-The best thing to do is to make sure all licensed people who live in your house are listed as a driver on your policy.
-It will probably increase your auto premiums to do this, especially if teenage drivers are involved, but it’s the right thing to do and will guarantee you coverage.
+Facing a claim denial or a policy non-renewal because your teen driver got into an accident and wasn’t listed on your policy can lead to a huge dent in your piggy bank.
+To ensure coverage for your children, the best thing to do is to make sure all licensed people who live in your house are listed as a driver on your policy.
+This will increase your auto premiums, especially if teenage drivers are involved, but it’s the legal thing to do and will guarantee coverage.